-The importance of following rules and acting within the law are constantly reinforced through our school Christian ethos and our Positive Behaviour and Discipline Policy.
+The importance of following rules and acting within the law are constantly reinforced through our school Christian ethos and our Positive Behaviour Policy.
 Pupils are taught the reasons behind such laws, how to take personal responsibility for how they act and the sanctions when laws/rules are broken.
 Visits from the Police and Fire Service help us to reinforce this message.

 At All Saints’, children are encouraged to make their own choices, knowing that they can do so in a safe and secure environment.
 Children are provided with clear boundaries that they work within, but are empowered to take responsibility for their own actions.
 Learners understand their individual rights and freedoms through a range of curriculum activities, for example through e-safety, the Life Bus and PSHE lessons and support from the church.
 Whether it is through the choice of challenge; of how they record work; or of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.